Baby & Toddler Sleep Survival Guide (What Actually Helped Us Get Through It)

 4. Consistency matters more than perfection

 An easy way to stay consistent is with a schedule.
-You don’t need a perfect schedule—you need predictability.
+But in reality, don’t need a perfect schedule—you need predictability in their bedtime routine.

 This means same cues, same general flow, same expectations.